AdobeDocs/workfront.en/help/classic/administration-and-setup/get-started-wf-administration/define-wf-goals-objectives.md

 product-area: system-administration
 navigation-topic: start-with-workfront-administration
 title: Defining objectives for your Adobe Workfront implementation
 description: When implementing Adobe Workfront, it is important to identify the principles of your success criteria.
-You may want to ask yourself the following questions:
+You may want to ask yourself the following questions - EDIT ME.
 ---

 # Defining objectives for your Adobe Workfront implementation